reflectoring/reflectoring.github.io/_posts/2020-03-01-spring-boot-argumentresolver.md

 The first checks the happy path.
 If the `GitRepositoryFinder` finds a repository with the given slug, we expect the HTTP status code to be 200 (OK).

 The second test checks the error path.
-If the `GitRepositoryFinder` doen't find a repository with the given slug, we expect the HTTP status code to be 404 (NOT FOUND).
+If the `GitRepositoryFinder` doesn't find a repository with the given slug, we expect the HTTP status code to be 404 (NOT FOUND).

 If we run the test without doing anything, we'll get an error like this: